 If you do it for passion and the money is a side thing, it’s easier for you to sustain yourself—money will come anyway if you do good things.

 The most important thing to start with is to surround yourself with like-minded people, to get clear about your passion, and then start planning on how you make money with it.
 Also not making the mistake of creating the product first without any awareness is important too.

 It’s all about giving giving giving, helping other people and building up a reach for your personal brand, for your productized service or whatever you want to offer and then create and shape the product together with your community.
 It’s way better than starting the other way around.

-10. Would you share an example of a “world problem” that the DNX Island would solve?
+10. Would you share an example of a “world problem” that the DNX Island

 One of the biggest world issues I see is global warming and the pollution of our oceans, especially since I’m a diver.
 It’s so sad to see how polluted our oceans are.

 We would bring together the smartest people in the whole world, especially from the online part but also from other parts, like from science and engineering.
 We would bring them together to do something like the big politicians are doing in the next weeks in Hamburg for the G20.